pratyush-prateek/electricity_price_forecasting_/README.txt

-This data was collected from the Australian Energy Market operator Each example of the dataset refers to a period of 30 minutes, i.e. there are 48 instances for each time period of one day It is for the month of Sept,Oct,  Novermber, 2018 for Queensland
+This data was collected from the Australian Energy Market operator Each example of the dataset refers to a period of 30 minutes, i.e. there are 48 instances for each time period of one day It is for 2018 for Queensland

 To do-